baloian/marcal/README.md

 # Financial Market Calendar

-**MarCal** is a `TypeScript` library which provides market calendar and trading hours for trading applications.
+**MarCal** is a TypeScript library that provides market calendars and trading hours for trading applications.

 ### Supported markets
-For now, **MarCal** supports only New York Stock Exchange (NYSE) calendar from 2020 to 2023.
+For now, **MarCal** only supports the New York Stock Exchange (NYSE) calendar for the years 2023 and 2024.

 ### Install